containerbuildsystem/cachito/README.md

 * `include-git-dir` - when used, `.git` file objects are not removed from the source bundle created by Cachito.
 This is useful when the git history is important to the build process.

+* `cgo-disable` - use this flag to make Cachito set `CGO_ENABLED=0` while processing gomod packages.
+  This environment variable will only be used internally by Cachito, it will *not* be set in the environment variables for the completed request.
+Typically, you will only want to use this if your package *does* use C files, and the Cachito request is failing.

 ## Nexus

 ### Nexus For npm